CoVantage Credit Union Data Breach

 - What's Going On?

-- Attorneys need to hear from people affected by the CoVantage Credit Union data breach as they investigate whether a class action lawsuit can be filed.
+- Attorneys are gathering people affected by the CoVantage Credit Union data breach to take legal action via mass arbitration.

 - What You Can Do